Repurpose with purpose

 Check out just a few of the ideas gathered from around the web by The Idea Room:

-• Vanity – An Oregon Cottage shows you the step-by-step to turn your dresser into a gorgeous bathroom vanity.
+• Vanity – HGTV shows you the step-by-step to turn your dresser into a gorgeous bathroom vanity.
 A little paint, new knobs, a sink and faucets and voilà.

 • Coffee station – Check out what Do Dodson Designs did with an antique washstand.
 Using old dressers for a coffee station or serving bar?
 Genius.